Bobby Lowder

 Robert E. Lowder (born ca. 1944 in Alabama) is a former American banking executive, and founder and former longtime CEO of the failed Colonial Bank and Colonial BancGroup, Colonial Bank's former parent company.
+He also served as a trustee at his alma mater Auburn University from 1983 to 2012.

+Education

-Lowder is an Auburn University alumnus, graduating with a B.S. in Finance in 1964.
-He is also a former long-serving trustee of Auburn.
-The Lowder Business Building on Auburn's campus is sometimes thought to be named after him, but according to the AU website, the building is named for his parents, Edward L. and Catherine K. Lowder.
+Lowder is an Auburn University alumnus, graduating with a B.S. in Business Administration in 1964.
+While at Auburn he was a member of the Army ROTC and the Sigma Nu fraternity.

 Banking career

 Lowder was Chairman of the Board and CEO of Colonial BancGroup, positions he held for 25 years.
 In 2006, his total compensation was $2.77 million and his five-year compensation total was $11.23 million, making him one of the 50 most highly compensated banking executives in the United States at that time.
 He retired from Colonial Bank on May 28, 2009, but remained on the Board of Trustees at Auburn University.

 Colonial BancGroup was reported to be under Federal investigation for possible criminal activities of its financial dealings in its mortgage subsidiary in August, 2009, and on August 14, 2009, Colonial Bank was shut down by banking regulators, with its deposits and branches purchased by BB&T.